carloslima/git-hub-travis/doc/git-hub-travis.md

 This git-hub plugin will let you enable/disable Travis continuous integration testing for any GitHub repository, from the command line.

-You will need your travis-ci API token, which you can get here: https://travis-ci.org/profile/ under the profile tab.

 ## INSTALLATION

 Get the source code from GitHub: